Vitamin D and Pregnancy

 Vitamin D helps to maintain your muscle and bone strength.
 It also helps your body absorb calcium from food.
 Vitamin D may also give you protection against developing diseases such as diabetes, heart disease and some types of cancer.

-Adults who have vitamin D deficiency do not usually feel any different but in some cases they may have sore or weak muscles or have weakened bones.
+Adults who have vitamin D deficiency do not usually feel any different to normal, but in some cases they may have sore or weak muscles or have weakened bones.

 In pregnancy, vitamin D also helps to develop your baby’s bones.
 If you have a vitamin D deficiency it can affect the amount of calcium your baby has in their bones.
-In severe deficiency this can cause a bone deformity called rickets.
+In the case of severe deficiency this can cause a bone deformity called rickets.

 How Do We Get Vitamin D?

 Most of our vitamin D is made in our skin by the sun’s ultraviolet rays.
 You are at risk of a vitamin D deficiency if you have too little sunlight exposure.
 This may happen if you spend a lot of time indoors or cover most of your skin with clothing.

 It is important to get enough sunlight to produce vitamin D without increasing your risk of skin cancer.
 In summer, many fair-skinned people make enough vitamin D from having their hands, arms and face (or equivalent area of skin) in the sun for a few minutes each day during normal, day-to-day outdoor activities.
 If you are fair-skinned it is best to avoid the sun between 11am and 3pm in summer unless you are wearing sun protection.